renyuntao/Vigenere-Cipher/README.md

 # Decription
-A utility tool to encrypt/decrypt a file(can only encrypt/decrypt alphabet and digit).
+A simple tool to encrypt/decrypt a file by **keyword**.And it can only encrypt/decrypt
+alphabet and digit.
+As for **keyword**,only alphabet and digit is acceptable.
 # Usage
 **./vigenere\_cipher \[-o output\_file\] \[-e\] \[-d\] \[-h\] input\_file**
 <br />